rogernogueraplanesas/portugal-weather-analysis/README.md

 An intersection process must be done by means of QGIS.
 The resulting files must adhere to the structure defined in the [qgis imported folder](/csv_files/qgis_imported) to ensure smooth continuation of the process.
 <br>

-Once the QGIS transformation is completed, modify the main.py script again to activate the Post-QGIS functions:<br><br>
+Once the QGIS transformation is completed, modify the main.py script again to activate the Post-QGIS functions:<br>

 ```
 if __name__=="__main__":